HomeGuidesAPI ReferenceChangelog

 • Burn TRX

-If the contract exits due to throwing a revert exception while execution, only the energy consumed by instructions that have already been executed will be deducted.
-But for abnormal contracts, such as contract execution timeout, or abnormal exit due to bug, the maximum available energy of this transaction will be deducted.
-You can limit the maximum energy cost of this transaction by setting the fee_limit parameter of the transaction.
+If the contract exits due to throwing a revert exception while execution, only the Energy consumed by instructions that have already been executed will be deducted.
+But for abnormal scenarios, such as contract execution timeout or unexpected exit due to a bug, the maximum Energy allowed for this transaction will be deducted.
+You can limit the maximum Energy cost of this transaction by setting the fee_limit parameter of the transaction.

 Energy Recovery